 The Palo Verde Group ramada can be reserved by groups of 20 or more up to 12 months in advance.
 It has 8 tables under a large roof with lights, electricity, water spigot, and grills.
 A non-refundable $5.00 reservation fee and a $25 facility use fee applies to use the ramada.
 All vehicles must pay the day use entry fee.
 This newest ramada area has spectacular views of the Superstition Mountains and its own parking lot area.

 Group: Camping Sites

-There are now two separate group camping areas available: The main group camp ramada and roadrunner ramada.
+There are now three separate group camping areas available.
 Please call the park directly for group camp information at (480) 982-4485.
-Either requires a non-refundable $5.00 reservation fee and a $25 facility use fee to reserve the area.
+All group camps require a non-refundable $5.00 reservation fee and a $25 per night facility use fee to reserve the area.
 All vehicles must pay a nightly camping fee.
 Groups are encouraged to look over the area for suitability prior to making a reservation.

-The Main Group Use Camp area has a 10 to 15 vehicle/RV minimum to reserve; it can accommodate up to 35 RVs or 50+ cars.
+The Quail Group Camp area has a 12 vehicle/RV minimum to reserve; it can accommodate up to 35 RVs or 50+ cars.
 The ramada has several tables underneath, lights, an electric outlet and a water spigot, fire grills and fire pit, and is located near a restroom/shower building

-Road Runner Group Area is strictly for tents groups and has a five vehicle minimum and can accommodate a maximum of 10 vehicles.
-The ramada has several tables underneath, lights, an electric outlet and a water spigot, fire grill and fire pit, and is located near a restroom/shower building.
-This area is not recommended for RVs or travel trailers.
+Road Runner Group Camp is strictly for tent groups and has a five vehicle minimum and can accommodate a maximum of 10 vehicles.
+The ramada has several tables underneath, lights, an electric outlet and a water spigot, grill and fire pit, and is located near a restroom/shower building.
+This area is not for RVs or travel trailers.